AlaskaAirlines/auro-tail/docs/partials/api.md

 Set the `tail` attribute to insert a tail graphic from the `<auro-icon>` repository with the corresponding icon code.

 Tail codes from `<auro-icon>` are expected to be UPPERCASE (e.g., `AS`, not `as`).

-> For a full list of available tail graphics & corresponding codes, click here.

-Certain properties are not available for all `tail` codes.
-See the table below for details.

 The `tail` attribute is required.